HTML Background Music Code

 controls attribute specifies that there should be controls (such as a "Play" button, "Pause" button etc) so by removing this attribute, no controls will be displayed.

-You can test this using the example below.
-The example currently contains the
+You can try this using the example below.
+Update

 If you can't see the above example, your browser may not yet support the